containerd/overlaybd/README.md

 Now we have finished the setup of overlaybd, let's go back to [Accelerated Container Image](https://github.com/alibaba/accelerated-container-image) repo and start to run our first accelerated container.

+## Kernel module

+[DADI_kmod](https://github.com/zhuguoliang/DADI_kmod/) is a kernel module of overlaybd authored by Guoliang Zhu.
+It can lauch overlaybd devices of local layers.

 ## Contributing

 Welcome to contribute!
 [CONTRIBUTING](CONTRIBUTING.md)